Helping your teen with study stress during coronavirus

 As many people will be physically distancing or self-isolating, telephone and online services are great options if you need extra support.

-You can also access our ReachOut Parents free One-on-One Support program over the phone and online.
-You’ll be able to connect with an experienced family professional who will listen, guide you through identifying your specific challenges, suggest practical strategies you can try and provide evidence-based resources.
+You can access our ReachOut Parents free One-on-One Support program over the phone and online.
+Connect with an experienced family professional who will listen, guide you through identifying your specific challenges, suggest practical strategies you can try and provide evidence-based resources.

 Lifeline (13 11 14) and Parentline can be accessed for phone and online counselling, with Lifeline phone counsellors on call from 7 pm to midnight, and Kids Helpline available 24/7.
 If it’s available to you, you could consider seeing your GP or mental health professional for extra help (but make sure to follow the advice of Healthdirect if you’re showing symptoms of the virus or are in self-isolation).
 You could also ask your mental health professional if they could chat over Skype/FaceTime if you’re in self-isolation.